matheus23/elm-tailwind-modules/Plan.md

   + [X] Simple breakpoint module generation
   + [X] Fix tests
   + [ ] Parse all kinds of breakpoints.
 Test them.
+* [ ] Figure out good darkmode support when the darkmode is configured to classes (https://tailwindcss.com/docs/dark-mode#toggling-dark-mode-manually)

 ## Done

+* [X] Remove cli option for looking up postcss
+  + [X] Write more extensive docs for using `asPostcssPlugin` in readme
 * [X] Simplify call structure in code-generation (get rid of options)
 * [X] Extract elm code generation elements
 * [X] Use 'property' instead of typed elm-css